dutchpool/dpos-monitor/README.md

 # DPoS Monitor
-Current version 0.9
+Current version 0.9.0

-Currently the dpos-monitor can monitor nodes for Lisk, Lwf, Onz, Oxy and Shift
+Currently the dpos-monitor can monitor nodes for Lisk, Lwf, Onz, Oxy and Shift.

-The monitor.py can:
+It can:

-* Ping your nodes from remote servers
+* Ping your nodes from remote servers.
 * Check if the block heights of your nodes are correct.
 * Check if the versions of your nodes are up to date.
+* Send Telegram messages when something is wrong with a node.

 Block height and versions checks can also be used to check if your node is still running.